daebecodin/MarkDownTown/readme.md

 # Modern Developer Journal

-A simple, markdown-powered note-taker and developer journal built with RESTful endpoints made with Spring Boot and Supabase.
+This Spring Boot REST API provides a scalable, secure backend for managing Markdown notes.
+It offers well-defined HTTP endpoints for creating, reading, updating, and deleting notes with built-in input validation and comprehensive error handling.
+Notes are persisted in a relational database with transactional integrity and served over JSON-based HTTP calls.
+The API is designed for extensibility and supports authentication and authorization to safeguard note data.
 ---
 # Currently Working On
-- DELETE  for `User`, `Folder`, and `Markdown`
+- DELETE  for `Folder`, and `Markdown`
 ---

 ## Prerequisites